Darxo/Hardened/README.md

 This section can be skipped by any regular user.
 It is only meant as an overview about the extend of new functions and members added by this mod

+- Support `::Hardened.Private.LastSpawnedActor` which is a WeakTableRef to the last entity, that was spawned during combat using `spawnEntity`
+- Add `::Hardened.util.getAllTilesHalfMoon`, which can be used to fetch all tiles belonging to a moon-shaped attack pattern
+- Add `::Const.CharacterProperties.HD_ImmuneToChilled = false`, which makes a character immune ti **Chilled** and **Frostbound**
+- Add `skill::HD_generateHitInfo` for generating a standardized ready-to-use HitInfo instance for applying non-attack damage with skills
 - Add **MV_HitChanceMax** character property which can be used to do incremental changes to the hitchance cap
 - Add `skill::HD_isUsableOnForFree()` for checking if a skill can be used on something, ignoring cost and cooldowns
 - Change Ranged Ambition to check for the existance of ranged mastery perk instead of `IsSpecialized` flags